EU's antitrust chief says needs time to resolve Google probe

 The Danish liberal, a free-trade advocating economy minister at home prior to her current post, said the investigation would only focus on competition issues despite calls from some critics that it should expand to data privacy and media pluralism issues.

-Almunia in September bowed to pressure from Google's critics including Microsoft (MSFT.O), publishers across Europe, such as Axel Springer (SPRGn.DE), some politicians and even some of his colleagues at the European Commission by rejecting a third set of concessions from Google.
+Almunia in September bowed to pressure from Google's critics including Microsoft, publishers across Europe, such as Axel Springer, some politicians and even some of his colleagues at the European Commission by rejecting a third set of concessions from Google.

 Google, the world's most popular Internet search engine, wants to settle the EU probe and avoid a possible fine which could be as much as 10 percent of its global turnover.